How to Build the Finance Function for Hyper-Growth

 Focus on opportunities, not risk

-At audibene is that we don’t worry so much about risk - we focus on opportunities.
+At audibene we don’t worry so much about risk - we focus on opportunities.
 Due to this approach, we’ve paid penalties and had higher expenses on a few occasions - most notably taxes.

 But the value we created for our shareholders was significantly higher than these payments along the way.
 So we tried to stay compliant and would never truly risk the future of the business, but if we had to make these payments along the way they were always worth it.